bompo/bompo.github.io/aboutme.md

 Development of a digital/analog signal display software for the display and processing of measurement results in Java

 `2005 - 2007` __DGIS Service GmbH__
-Apprenticeship as computer scientist with European additional qualification
+Apprenticeship as a computer scientist with European additional qualification
 Development and extension of a mapping software

 ## Education